-However, you would be surprised to find that much of the waste in businesses, large and small, derives from miscommunication and missed opportunities borne of the fact that many teams don’t really know what collaboration looks like, how to optimize for it nor the result of the full benefits of practicing it on a regular basis.
+However, you would be surprised to find that much of the waste in businesses, large and small, derives from miscommunication and missed opportunities.
+The reason is that many teams don’t really know what does collaborative working mean, how to be collaborative at work and what is the real value of collaborative work.

-Further, there continue to be antiquated systems that rely on minimal collaboration internally between tiers in the hierarchy and with affiliates until the end of the project.
+Further, there continue to be antiquated systems that rely on minimal collaboration internally between tiers in the hierarchy and with affiliates until the end of each project.
 These types of management tend to perpetuate the creation of waste and the leaking of resources that could potentially be put to much better use.

 The Standish Group’s annual “Chaos Manifesto”, reports that fewer than 1/3 of all projects were successfully completed on time and on the budget over the past year.
 More shocking, only 29% of all software projects in companies are considered as successful.
 Although there are a number of interlinked factors contributing to this disappointing data, the report identifies one of the significant problems when it posits that 33% of projects fail because of a lack of involvement from the entire project team.

-Obviously, collaboration and interaction play a significant role in building a product optimally.
+Obviously, collaboration and interaction play a significant role in building effective teams properly.
 Their lack thereof can be detrimental.